marcinkuzminski/rhodecode/docs/setup.rst

     WSGIPassAuthorization On

 .. note::
    when running apache as root please add: `user=www-data group=www-data` into above configuration

 .. note::
-   RhodeCode cannot be runned in multiprocess mode in apache, make sure you don't specify `processes=num` directive in the config
+   Running RhodeCode in multiprocess mode in apache is not supported, make sure you don't specify `processes=num` directive in the config

 Example wsgi dispatch script::